-Too many times in life we know what we should do, but fail to do it.
+Too often we know what we should do, but fail to do it.
 We convince ourselves that we don’t have time, or that we’ll be set back if we cross the bridge.

 Let me assure you that is a lie.

 I can guarantee you that the hour and a half when I left work behind was an investment.
 I became much more productive by tenfold.
 A hundredfold.
 Maybe even a thousandfold.